ST. JOSEPH CHURCH

 It is not a place to list accomplishments or summarize the deceased life story.

-Rather, if you share a
+Rather, if you share a single blessed memory that indicates the deceased faith and character,

-single blessed memory that indicates the deceased faith and character,
+Rather, if you share a single blessed memory that indicates the deceased faith and character,

-recognize their giftedness as God-given and how they shared that gift with others.
+the hearers can recognize their giftedness as God-given and how they shared that gift with others.
 Keep in

 mind that the purpose of the liturgy is to thank God for the resurrection of Jesus that the